 ASCO first adopted its conflict of interest policy in 1994, and has adopted rigorous procedures to ensure independence in the development of its programs and advocacy positions.
 For more information, view ASCO's Conflict of Interest Policy Summary.

-In April 2010, ASCO signed on to the Council of Medical Specialty Societies (CMSS) Code for Interactions with Companies, which calls for societies and affiliated foundations to disclose donations and support received from companies in the for-profit healthcare sector.
+In April 2010, ASCO signed on to the Council of Medical Specialty Societies (CMSS) Code for Interactions with Companies.
+This calls for societies and affiliated foundations to disclose donations and support received from companies in the for-profit healthcare sector.

 Please direct any questions to firstname.lastname@example.org.